steelbrain/autocomplete-hack/README.md

 #### Screenshot
 ![Screenshot](https://cloud.githubusercontent.com/assets/4278113/7766989/a91bb544-0023-11e5-8258-e85b96c07f04.png)

+#### Differences to Nuclide

+- Lightweight
+- Works correctly with namespaced code

 #### License
 This Project is licensed under the terms of MIT License.
 See the LICENSE file for more info.